Purpose

 Confidentiality: The College of Medicine is committed to maintaining the confidentiality and security of all undergraduate medical education student records, including health-related records voluntarily submitted by medical students.

-Integrity: The Non-Involvement of Providers of Student Health Services in Student Assessment Policy is intended to maintain the integrity of the Undergraduate Medical Education Program.
+Integrity: The Non-Involvement of Providers of Student Health Services in Student Assessment Policy is intended to maintain the integrity of the Undergraduate Medical Education Program, by avoiding actual or perceived conflicts of interest related to an overlap of clinical responsibilities and student assessment and/or promotion.

 Definitions

-Conflict of Interest: in relation to this policy, a situation in which a health care professional who provides psychiatric, psychological, or other health services to a medical student becomes involved in their academic assessment, promotion, or graduation decisions.
+Conflict of Interest: in relation to this policy, a situation in which a health care professional who provides health services to a medical student becomes involved in their academic assessment, promotion, or graduation decisions.

 Course Administrator: a module, course, rotation, or program director responsible for the overall administration of the academic activity.